jbmagination/Actor/README.md

 # Actor
-The source code sadly isn't public yet-- I'm making sure that I can publish it and get it hosted somewhere, keep it updated and all that, without leaking the tokens.
-It'll be available ASAP <3
+[Add the bot to your server now](https://discord.com/api/oauth2/authorize?client_id=891437279858540554&permissions=1&scope=bot%20applications.commands&response=code), or [join the server](https://top.gg/servers/887291094885339147)!

+## What is Actor?
 Actor is the best activities bot you'll ever use.

-[Add the bot to your server now](https://discord.com/api/oauth2/authorize?client_id=891437279858540554&permissions=1&scope=bot%20applications.commands&response=code), or [join the server](https://top.gg/servers/887291094885339147)!

 It supports more Discord activities than any other bot:
 - *Actor*: **At least 12 Discord activities**, 23 at most